laminas/laminas-mvc/docs/book/quick-start.md

 ## Create a Controller

-Controllers are objects that implement `Laminas\Stdlib\DispatchableInterface`.
-This means they need to implement a `dispatch()` method that takes minimally a `Request` object as an argument.

-In practice, though, this would mean writing logic to branch based on matched routing within every controller.
-As such, we've created several base controller classes for you to start with:
+We've created several base controller classes for you to start with:

-- `Laminas\Mvc\Controller\AbstractActionController` allows routes to match an "action".
-When matched, a method named after the action will be called by the controller.
-As an example, if you had a route that returned "foo" for the "action" key, the "fooAction" method would be invoked.
+- `Laminas\Mvc\Controller\AbstractActionController` matches routes to methods within this class.
+For example, if you had a route with the "foo" action, the "fooAction" method will be invoked.
-- `Laminas\Mvc\Controller\AbstractRestfulController` introspects the `Request` to
-  determine what HTTP method was used, and calls a method according to that.
+- `Laminas\Mvc\Controller\AbstractRestfulController` determines the HTTP method from the request, and calls a method according to that.
-  - `GET` will call either the `getList()` method, or, if an "id" was matched during routing, the `get()` method (with that identifier value).
+  - `GET` will call either the `getList()` method, or, if an "id" parameter was matched during routing, the `get()` method (with that identifier value).
   - `POST` will call the `create()` method, passing in the `$_POST` values.
-  - `PUT` expects an "id" to be matched during routing, and will call the `update()` method, passing in the identifier, and any data found in the raw post body.
+  - `PUT` expects an "id" parameter to be matched during routing, and will call the `update()` method, passing in the identifier, and any data found in the raw post body.
-  - `DELETE` expects an "id" to be matched during routing, and will call the `delete()` method.
+  - `DELETE` expects an "id" parameter to be matched during routing, and will call the `delete()` method.
 - `Laminas\Mvc\Console\Controller\AbstractConsoleController` extends from
-  `AbstractActionController`, but provides methods for retrieving the `Laminas\Console\Adapter\AdapterInterface` instance, and ensuring that execution fails in non-console environments.
+  `AbstractActionController`, but throws an exception for non-console environments.
+It also provides access to the `Laminas\Console\Adapter\AdapterInterface` instance for interacting with the console, such as writing lines and setting  colors.

+You can also create custom controllers by implementing `Laminas\Stdlib\DispatchableInterface`, requiring a `dispatch()` method that takes minimally a
+`Request` object as an argument.
+Learn more about controllers [here](https://docs.laminas.dev/laminas-mvc/controllers).

 > ### Installation Requirements
 >